Tax Facts: 15 Interesting Facts About Taxes You Didn’t Know

 January 24, 2019 in Tax Facts

 Tax law is incredibly complex, which makes for some very interesting, and sometimes very strange, tax trivia.
-To celebrate the wonderful and sometimes odd world of taxes, here are 15 interesting facts about taxes you didn’t know.
+To celebrate the wonderful and sometimes odd world of taxes, our experts here at Tax Defense Partners found 15 interesting facts about taxes we’re sure you didn’t know.

 - The Federal Tax Code is approximately 3,800,000 words long, which is around 3 million words longer than The Bible.